 Facebook has come under fire for its new Rooms app.
 The maker of a similar app, called Room, claims Zuckerberg and co copied his idea.

-The two apps are remarkably similar, both in their names and in terms of their functions.
-Both let you create 'rooms' and invite others to join, all while remaining anonymous.
+.
+Both let you create ‘rooms’ and invite others to join, all while remaining anonymous.
 A bit like chatrooms in the early days of the internet.

 Room hit the App Store in September, and was followed a month later by Facebook’s Rooms.